USS Harding (DD-91): Service history

 Harding was launched on 4 July 1918 from Union Iron Works.
-She was sponsored by the wife of George A. Armes, and embarked under the command of Commander Henry D. Cooke.
+She was sponsored by the wife of George A. Armes, and commissioned under the command of Commander Henry D. Cooke.
 On 3 February 1919, she was assigned to the United States Atlantic Fleet and sailed for Newport, Rhode Island via Santa Cruz, California.
 Transiting the Panama Canal, she arrived on 18 February.
 Two days later she moved to Boston, Massachusetts and stood out of that harbor on 21 February, to escort George Washington which was transporting President Woodrow Wilson from the Versailles Conference.
 Two days later she participated in ceremonies in Boston harbor celebrating the arrival of that ship.

 Next, she put in for repairs at Norfolk, Virginia until 8 March, when she left for fleet exercises near Cuba.
 Following this, Harding left for New York, arriving there on 14 April.
 On 1 May, she departed as part of a group of destroyers acting as a guide for a flight of Navy Curtiss NC seaplanes across the Atlantic Ocean.
 Harding provided searchlight illumination by night during the first part of the flight; NC-1 and NC-3 made forced landings near the Azores and Harding rendered assistance to NC-1 before it sank.
 NC-4, the remaining seaplane, arrived at Ponta Delgada 20 May and as she took off for the last leg of her journey, Harding got underway to provide radio compass signals at sea.
 After the seaplanes landed at Plymouth, England, to complete the flight on 31 May 1919, Harding visited Brest, France and the Azores before returning to Newport 18 June.
 For several months, Harding was based out of Newport and Norfolk on training exercises.